JuliaPhylo/PhyloNetworks.jl/docs/src/man/trait_tree.md

 trait3 # changed: +5 was added by the previous loop to A and B
 ```
 The categorical variable `underHyb` separates tips "A" and "B" from the others.
-We need to mark it as a factor, not a numerical variable, i.e. as a `PooledDataArray`.
+We need to mark it as a categorical variable, not a numerical variable,
+i.e. as a `PooledDataArray`.
 ```@example tree_trait
 dat = DataFrame(trait1 = trait1, trait2 = trait2, trait3 = trait3,
                 underHyb = underHyb,